 - Step 5.
-Ask a parent/carer to sign your printed sheet on the bottom half of the page and bring this to school and hand it into the post boxes by Friday August 12, 2022. - Step 6.
-You may login again and make changes to your preferences at any time until midnight on Thursday August 11, 2022.
-If you change your selection after bringing your printout to school, you will need to bring a new signed printout to the post boxes by Friday August 12, 2022. - Step 7.
+Ask a parent/guardian to sign your printed sheet on the bottom half of the page and bring this to school and hand it into the post boxes by Friday 4 August 2023. - Step 6.
+You cannot make changes to your preferences at any time after midnight on Thursday 3 August 2023.
+If you change your selection after bringing your printout to school, you will need to bring a new signed printout to the post boxes by Friday 4 August 2023. - Step 7.
 If you have difficulty logging-in, check you have entered the correct webcode.
 If you have difficulty in making your selections, re-read the instructions.
-If you continue to have difficulty, send an email to Ms Winton at emma.winton@nossalhs.vic.edu.au.
+If you continue to have difficulty, send an email to Ms Wilson at kyleigh.wilson@nossalhs.vic.edu.au discuss To ensure you are thoroughly prepared for your Course Confirmation Appointment, please speak with a member of each Domain at or before the Careers Expo to